---

 # Happy Horse vs Seedance: Which AI Video Model Is Better in 2026?

-AI video generation models are evolving fast, with new AI video models entering the market constantly.
+AI video generation models are evolving fast, with new models entering the market constantly and teams no longer relying on a single option.

 Instead, the focus has shifted to a simple question: